A service system with packing constraints: Greedy randomized algorithm achieving sublinear in scale optimality gap: Introduction

 Let us provide some remarks on the reasons why this stronger form of the asymptotic optimality of GRAND($Z^p$) is, on the one hand, natural to expect, and, on the other hand, substantially more difficult to rigorously prove.
 Informally speaking, GRAND($Z^p$) can be viewed as GRAND($aZ$), where the parameter $a$, instead of being fixed, is replaced by a variable that decreases to zero with increasing system scale; namely, $a=Z^p/Z = Z^{p-1}$.
 However, the asymptotic optimality of GRAND($aZ$) does {\em not}, of course, imply the (stronger form of) asymptotic optimality of GRAND($Z^p$), because the system scale $r\approx Z$, and, therefore, the ``parameter'' $a=Z^{p-1}\approx r^{p-1}$ depends on and changes with the scale $r$.
 The key technical difficulty is that the analysis of GRAND($Z^p$) {\em cannot} be reduced to the analysis of system fluid limits and/or local fluid limits.
 See Section \ref{sec-lyap-choice} for a more detailed discussion.

-GRAND($Z^p$), just like GRAND($aZ$), is extremely simple and easy to implement.
-It does not need to keep track of the exact configurations of the servers, and the only information required at any time is which customer types a given server can still accept for service.
-As a result, the algorithm only needs to maintain a very small number of variables.
+The implementation of GRAND($Z^p$) is exactly the same as GRAND($aZ$), with the only difference being that GRAND($Z^p$) designates $\lceil Z^p \rceil$ zero-servers, instead of $\lceil aZ \rceil$, as in the case of GRAND($aZ$).
+Thus, like GRAND($aZ$), it is extremely simple and easy to implement.
+It does not need to keep track of the exact states (i.e., ``packing configurations''), of the servers, and the only information required at any time is which customer types a given server can still accept for service.
+(For example, for each customer type, a list of servers which can accept an additional customer of this type, can be maintained.)
+As a result, the algorithm only needs to maintain a very small amount of information.
 Furthermore, the algorithm does not use knowledge of the customer arrival rates or expected service times.
 We refer the readers to \cite{StZh2013} for a more detailed discussion of these attractive implementational features.